jimchen1551/MPCS/Computer Science/Operating systems/Operating system structures/System call.md

 - aka **RTE**
 - the full suite of software needed to execute app written in a given programming language, including its **compilers** or **interpreters** as well as **libraries** and **loaders**
 - providing a **system-call interface** that serves as the link to system calls made available by the OS
+- intercepting function calls in the API and invoking the necessary system calls within the OS
 ## Process control
 ## File management
 ## Device management